Skip to contents

 )

-link_pairs <- Links79PairExpanded %>%
+df_link_pairs <- Links79PairExpanded %>%

-filter(RelationshipPath == "Gen1Housemates" & RFull == 0.5)
+filter(RelationshipPath == "Gen1Housemates", RFull == 0.5)

 df_link <- CreatePairLinksSingleEntered(